Bushfighter

 Starting at 6th level, when an attacker you can see hits you with an attack, you can use your reaction to roll your Quarry Die and add the result to your AC, potentially causing that attack to miss you.

-If the triggering creature is also the target of your *Marked for Death* feature, you have advantage on saving throws against that creature's spells and innate abilities until the start of your next turn.
+If the triggering creature was also the target of your *Marked for Death* feature, you have advantage on saving throws against that creature's spells and innate abilities until the start of your next turn.

 ### One With the Undergrowth